 Karen Morales spent over 20 years in nationally recognized agencies solving Fortune 500 marketing and advertising challenges before she founded her own company, Marketing Magnet, in 2017.
 Marketing Magnet provides in-depth agency services focused on efficiency, fun, and fast results for businesses of all sizes.

 Karen was also diagnosed with LGMD2b when she was a junior in college.
 Two decades later, she is a mom, survivor and advocate for those with health challenges.
 She is eager to bring hope and change to the disease community after spending so much of her time and personal resources on navigating the unpaved medical road of a rare disease.

 Sara Cole currently serves as a board member for Cure Rare Disease.
-She is a second-year full-time MBA student in the Health Sector Management Program.
-Before coming to Questrom, she worked as a Process Technician in research and development for Corning Incorporated.
+She is currently working at IQVIA as a Life Sciences Strategy Consultant.
+Prior to that, she completed her MBA in the Health Sector Management Program at Boston University.
+While there, she spent time working in an operations and finance role within the research and development team at Tesaro.
+Before coming to Boston, she worked as a Process Technician in research and development for Corning Incorporated.
 There, she focused on process improvement and new process development for the Chemical Analysis Department.
-She also spent time on research focused on increasing the fundamental understanding of Corning materials.
 Sara is originally from Corning, NY and attended University at Buffalo, earning a BS in Medicinal Chemistry.
-She spent her summer working in an operations and finance role within the research and development team at Tesaro.